 Transcribing is hard work, much more so than most people realize.
 It gets easier with time and experience, but I worked a lot in the beginning because, well, I had to support my husband and myself when he became disabled.

 I didn’t have a clear understanding of all of the new technology either, so I had to learn as I went, oftentimes spending way too long trying to figure things out.
 That’s actually how the Transcribe Anywhere courses developed.
 They evolved from the notes I gave to my new hires to help bring them up to speed.

 Tell us more about your course: Transcribe Anywhere: Theory & Practise

 Besides what I’ve already mentioned, the best way to learn more about our courses is to visit the website, Transcribe Anywhere, where you’ll find information on our courses, prices, and an enrollment form for our Free 7-Lesson General Transcription Mini-Course in general and legal transcription.

-Which success tips or advice would you give People Who Want to become Transcriptionists?
+Which success tips or advice would you give to Someone Who Wants to Become a Transcriptionist?

 Preparation is the first pillar of success.
 Don’t try to wing it.
 I receive emails on a regular basis from students who’ve tried that and failed.
 “You just can’t know what you just don’t know.”

 Thank you, Janet, for taking the time to show us how one can become a transcriptionist and make money from home.